Focus Graphite (CVE:FMS) Shares Down 16% – What’s Next?

-Focus Graphite Inc. (CVE:FMS – Get Free Report) shares were down 16% on Saturday .
+Focus Graphite Inc. (CVE:FMS – Get Free Report) traded down 16% during mid-day trading on Saturday .
 The company traded as low as C$0.11 and last traded at C$0.11.
-Approximately 287,005 shares were traded during trading, an increase of 501% from the average daily volume of 47,744 shares.
+287,005 shares changed hands during trading, an increase of 501% from the average session volume of 47,744 shares.
 The stock had previously closed at C$0.13.

 Focus Graphite Stock Performance